w3c/json-ld-wg/WorkMode/index.md

 A WG member may participate in various ways including:

 * Attending any of the group‘s [weekly teleconferences or F2F meetings](../Meetings/)
-* Participating in discussions on the group’s primary mail lists (see below), and/or a specification’s GitHub repository (see the [list of all repositories](https://github.com/search?q=topic%3Ajson-ld-wg+org%3Aw3c&type=Repositories) of this Group)
+* Participating in discussions on the group’s primary mail lists (see below), and/or a specification’s GitHub repository by way of Issues and Pull Requests.
+(See the [list of all repositories](https://github.com/search?q=topic%3Ajson-ld-wg+org%3Aw3c&type=Repositories) of this Group.)
 * Participating in discussions on the group’s `#json-ld` IRC channel
 * Being an Editor of one or more of the group’s [active specifications](https://www.w3.org/2018/json-ld-wg/PublStatus)
+* Being an implementer for one of the specifications (proof-of-concept implementations are fine!)
 * Contributing tests for the group’s [specifications](https://www.w3.org/2018/json-ld-wg/PublStatus)

 A WG member is added to the group’s lists `public-json-ld-wg@w3.org` and `member-json-ld-wg@w3.org`; see the [separate section](#communications) for more details.
 Other mailing lists may be set up for task forces or other sub-committees; signing up to those list must be done manually.